vladvasiliu/statuspage-exporter/README.md

 ## !!
 WARNING !!

 This program allows making requests to arbitrary URLs.
-Make sur you understand the implications of deploying this in your infrastructure!
+Make sure you understand the implications of deploying this in your infrastructure!

 This exporter being similar to [blackbox_exporter](https://github.com/prometheus/blackbox_exporter), please read the [exporters section](https://prometheus.io/docs/operating/security/#exporters) of the official docs.